Our History

 Statement of Faith

-9. We believe that any form of sexual immorality - including but not limited to adultery, fornication, homosexual behavior, and the use of pornography - is sinful and falls short of God’s standard (Matt.
-15:18-20; I Cor.
-6:9-10).
+9. We believe that any form of sexual immorality (including adultery, fornication, homosexual behavior, bisexual conduct, bestiality, incest, and use of pornography) is sinful and offensive to God (Matthews 15: 18-20; I Cor 6:9-10).

-10. We believe God immutably creates each person as either male or female, and these two distinct, complementary sexes together reflect His image (Gen 1:26-27).
-Embracing one's biological sex is an essential part of honoring the image of God within.
+10. We believe that God wonderfully and immutably creates each person as male or female.
+These two distinct, complementary biological sexes together reflect the image and nature of God (Genesis 1:26-27).
+Rejection of one’s biological sex is a rejection of the image of God within that person.